High School Ecology, Conservation and Outreach STEM Camp

 Campers will also have time to hike, kayak, relax in a hammock, and enjoy s’mores and stories around a campfire.

-The application process for the 2024 ECO STEM Camp is now OPEN.
-Apply here
+Registration for ECO STEM Camp is now open!